The Awesome World of Algebra Honors

 Many times the information found in our textbook will be supplemented to create a more dynamic unit and, at the same time, to assist students in mastering new skills.
 While the pace is demanding, my goal is to create a safe environment where students may pose questions and take pride in their accomplishments.
 I believe a strong confidence in their abilities in math will help them succeed in their future math classes.

 HOMEWORK: Homework is designed to provide each student with appropriate independent practice.
 The extent to which each student utilizes the opportunity to practice challenging skills will be reflected in the student’s assessment scores.
 Homework will be assigned and graded as well as considered as part of the Work Habits grade.
 Students are responsible for completing all homework accurately.
-Checking odd problems in the back of the textbook, using e-solutions, and by posting your questions on Edmodo (if additional help is necessary) is part of the homework requirement and assures accurate practice.
+Checking odd problems in the back of the textbook, using e-solutions, and by posting your questions on Google Classroom (if additional help is necessary) is part of the homework requirement and assures accurate practice.

 QUEST/TEST PERFECTIONS: Each student is required to complete a “Test Perfection” assignment after every quiz, quest, or test.
 Quest, and Test Perfections are a separate 5% of the grade.
 I believe this assignment is crucial to the student’s mastery of the concepts reflected on each quiz or test.
 I am available before and after school (and many days during lunch) to help your student get these corrections completed properly.
 All Quest, and Test Perfections need to be signed by a parent or guardian.
-Normally, students have two weeks from the date that the quest, or test has been given back to hand in the signed corrections.
+Normally, students have one or two weeks from the date that the test (or quest) has been given back to hand in the signed corrections.

 Academic grade: The course academic grade will be based on demonstrated achievement on a variety of assessments including daily assignments, tests, quizzes, student notebook, and projects.